Noisia: 2019–2022: Split and final album Closer

 On 17 September 2019, Noisia announced that they would disband at the end of 2020, citing creative differences.
 They planned to continue releasing music and touring until the end of the year, with the possibility of future collaborations.
 Their farewell tour was extended into 2021 due to the COVID-19 pandemic.
 In June 2020, some of their songs became available in the rhythm game osu!.

-Following the split announcement, members released music under new aliases and projects, including Thys (de Vlieger), Sleepnet (Roos), Zonderling (van Sonderen and Jaap de Vries, manager of Vision Recordings) and Body Ocean (Roos and Jeremy Glenn of The Upbeats).
-De Vlieger also confirmed involvement in ILY, a duo with Skrillex.
-While no official releases emerged, they performed a DJ set at OOST in February 2020.

 On 28 April 2022, Noisia announced a final album, Closer, encompassing their various musical styles.
 They played their final show together on 21 August 2022.

+2026–present: Reunion

+On 17 September 2026, exactly 7 years after their announcement that they would disband, Noisia announced that they would return as a band alongside their individual projects.
+Their first show following the reunion is scheduled for 4 December 2026 at the Melkweg in Amsterdam.

 Awards

-Noisia received multiple Drum&BassArena [sic] Awards in 2015, including Best Producer, Best Track ("Dead Limit", with The Upbeats), and Best Live Act.
+Noisia received multiple Drum&BassArena [sic] Awards in 2015, including Best Producer, Best Track ("Dead Limit", with the Upbeats), and Best Live Act.

 In 2016, they won Best Video ("Mantra"), Best Album (Outer Edges), and Best Producer at the Drum&BassArena [sic] Awards.

+Side projects

+Members of Noisia have been part of various solo and side projects both before and after Noisia's split.